 The DLL must be enabled for normal operation.
 DLL enable is required during power-up initialization and upon returning to normal operation after having disabled the DLL for the purpose of debug or evaluation.
 (When the device exits self refresh mode, the DLL is enabled automatically.)
-Any time the DLL is enabled, 200 clock cycles with CKE HIGH must occur before a READ command can be issued.
+Any time the DLL is enabled, 200 clock cycles must occur before a READ command can be issued.

-Figure 7: Extended Mode Register Definition Diagram
+Figure 6: Extended Mode Register Definition Diagram

-- 1. BA1 and BA0 (E13 and E12 for 256MB, E14 and E13 for 512MB and 1GB) must be "0, 1" to select the Extended Mode Register (vs. the base Mode Register). - 2.
-QFC# is not supported.
+- 1. E13 and E12 (256MB), or E14 and E13 (512MB, 1GB) (BA1 and BA0) must be "0, 1" to select the Extended Mode Register (vs. the base Mode Register). - 2.
+The QFC# option is not supported.